Ankylosing spondylitis (AS) is a form of arthritis that causes inflammation in the joints of the spine.

 3. Cold therapy

-Acupuncture is an ancient remedy for pain.
-It involves inserting thin needles into specific points in your skin.
+Acupuncture is a complementary therapy that involves inserting thin needles into specific points in your skin.
 This is thought to activate your body’s pain-relieving hormones.
-Some people report acupuncture relieves AS pain.

 5. Massage therapy